-^{}Scope3-2 is calculated by multiplying the amount of increase in Property, plant and equipment excluding land and construction in progress by an emissions coefficient determined by the Ministry of the Environment.
+\Scope3-2 is calculated by multiplying the amount of increase in Property, plant and equipment excluding land and construction in progress by an emission factors determined by the Ministry of the Environment.

-^{}Scope 3-3 is calculated by multiplying the amount of energy used in Scope 1 and Scope 2 by an emissions coefficient determined by the Ministry of the Environment.
+\Scope 3-3 is calculated by multiplying the amount of energy totaled in Scope 1 and Scope 2 by an emission factors determined by the Ministry of the Environment.

-^{}Scope 3-5 is calculated by multiplying emissions produced by general and industrial waste (estimated figures are partly included) by an emissions coefficient determined by the Ministry of the Environment.

-^{}Scope 3-6 is calculated by multiplying the number of employees of the Mitsui Fudosan Group by an emissions coefficient determined by the Ministry of the Environment.

-^{}Scope 3-7 is calculated by multiplying the number of employees of the Mitsui Fudosan Group by the number of working days for the Group and an emissions coefficient determined by the Ministry of the Environment.

-^{}Scope 3-11 is calculated by multiplying real estate sold in the relevant fiscal year by the annual emissions unit value and a legally established service life.

-^{}Scope 3-12 is calculated by multiplying real estate sold in the relevant fiscal year by an emissions coefficient determined by the Ministry of the Environment.

-^{}Scope 3-13 is calculated using emissions coefficients and other methods in line with the Act on Promotion of Global Warming Countermeasures, based on the amount of energy used (whether actual figures or estimates) in the relevant fiscal year.
+- \Scope 3-5 is calculated by multiplying emissions produced by general and industrial waste (estimated figures are partly included) by an emission factors determined by the Ministry of the Environment. - \Scope 3-6 is calculated by multiplying the number of employees of the Mitsui Fudosan Group by an emission factors determined by the Ministry of the Environment. - \Scope 3-7 is calculated by multiplying the number of employees of the Mitsui Fudosan Group by the number of working days for Mitsui Fudosan and an emission factors determined by the Ministry of the Environment. - \Scope 3-11 is calculated by multiplying the area, etc., real estate sold in the relevant fiscal year by the annual emissions unit value and the remaining service life. - \Scope 3-12 is calculated by multiplying the area of real estate sold in the relevant fiscal year by an emission factors determined by the Ministry of the Environment. - \Scope 3-13 is calculated using emission factors and other methods in line with the Act on Promotion of Global Warming Countermeasures, based on the amount of energy used (whether actual figures or estimates) in the relevant fiscal year.
 Some figures are estimates calculated by considering a base unit (of floor area) for each business division.